ewendlick/dotfiles/README.md

 ```
 Then, follow the instructions.

-Root is required at the moment for installing packages.
+Sudo access is required for installing packages.

+Running this script as root will install dotfiles into /root, so avoid doing that.
+Or don't.
+I'm not the boss of you; I'm just a README.